 After treatment, on the advice of many of his counselors, Tim stayed in the Lancaster area to ensure he wouldn’t get involved with anyone back home that could hinder his recovery.

 Besides working at The GateHouse, Tim is pursuing a degree in social work to better serve those in recovery.

 “The work I do is the change that helped me rebuild my life,” he said.
 “Without the support of The GateHouse I wouldn’t have the marriage I have, the career that I have, and most importantly, I wouldn’t have the purpose that I have.
 I couldn’t imagine having this life when I was younger and in the depths of my addiction.
 Recovery gave me a purpose, and I want to help other people as much as I possibly can.”

-Next month, we’ll be participating in The Extraordinary Give, Lancaster County’s Largest Day of Giving.
-If you would like to support The GateHouse and residents like Tim, please click here to read a little bit more about The ExtraGive and find out how you can help individuals like Tim overcome their addiction.
+As we participate in The Extraordinary Give–Lancaster County’s Largest Day of Giving–we hope you’ll consider supporting The GateHouse and residents like Tim.
+Please click here to read a little bit more about the ExtraGive and find out how you can help individuals like Tim overcome their addictions.